vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 worship of Dharma; homa with gheo; even in dark half; for one year; at end gift of a milch cow; vrata confers health, long life, fame and destroys sins; HV I. 967-968

 quoting Vi.
 Dh.
 III.
 178. 1-8.
-Dharmaṣaṣthimon Āśv. kr.
+Dharmaṣaṣṭhimon Āśv. kr.
 6; worship of Dharmarāja; AK

 419a.
 Dharmāvāptivrata-begin on first tithi after Āṣ.
 Full Moon; for